Iulia Maria Dan

 Iulia Maria Dan (born 1987) is a Romanian operatic soprano.
 She was a member of the ensemble of the Hamburg State Opera from 2015 to 2018, and then moved on to the Semperoper in Dresden.
-She appeared at international opera houses and festivals in leading roles such as Mozart's Fiordiligi and Massenet's Manon, but also in unusual repertoire including Ofelia in the revival of Franco Faccio's Amleto.
+She appeared at international opera houses and festivals in leading roles such as Fiordiligi in Mozart's Così fan tutte and the title role in Massenet's Manon, but also in unusual repertoire including Ofelia in the revival of Franco Faccio's Amleto.